acolby/creditor/readme.md

 ##### Minimize writing boilerplate - focus on business logic!

 Creditor is used for maintaining and scaffolding boiler plate template code within a repository.
-Once templates are defined, Creditor makes it easy create, rename, moved, analyze, and use items associated with these templates.
+Once templates are defined, Creditor makes it easy create, rename, move, analyze, and use items associated with these templates.

 ## Usage